luciangreen/SSI/README.md

 # Explanation of what it does

+* State Saving Interpreter (SSI), like <a href="https://github.com/luciangreen/listprologinterpreter">List Prolog Interpreter</a>, runs algorithms in the <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/LPI_docs.md">List Prolog language</a>.
+List Prolog algorithms are lists, which can be more easily generated and analysed.
+SSI is different because it manually creates and follows choice points (allowing multiple possible solutions like Prolog) unlike List Prolog, which relies on Prolog to manage choice points.
 * SSI was written to save the states of the Prolog interpreter.
 * It solves the problem of backtracking by saving states.
 * It works by manually storing and referring to choice points, records of the variable binding table and recursive states.
 These include "virtual" commands (commands such as `member2` which compute all results when they are first run).
 The interpreter loads these choice points as the algorithm encounters flow through predicates, commands and recursion.